jdelrue/info_grid/docs/concepts/token_generation_rules.md

 ![](../images/farmer.png)

-A farmer earns tokens in 2 ways:
+A Farmer earns tokens in 2 ways:

-- Farming tokens: as a result of connecting IT hardware to the internet, ThreeFold tokens are farmed
+- Farmed Tokens: as a result of connecting IT hardware to the internet, ThreeFold tokens are generated
-- Cultivation tokens: as a result of selling capacity from their farming pools to ThreeFold users
+- Cultivated Tokens: as a result of their Farming Pool capacity being utilised by ThreeFold Grid Capacity users

-This document describes how farming tokens are issued in more detail.
+This document describes how Farming Tokens are issued in more detail.

 - [Goals](#goals)
 - [Existing Cooperatives](#existing-coops)